Valmarelox/rotatelogs/README.md

 ## Features

 - **Piped Input**: Accepts stdout from other processes via pipe
+- **Signal-based Rotation**: Default behavior - rotates only when SIGHUP signal is received
-- **Size-based Rotation**: Automatically rotates logs when they exceed a specified size
+- **Size-based Rotation**: Automatically rotates logs when they exceed a specified size (optional)
-- **Line-based Rotation**: Automatically rotates logs when they exceed a specified number of lines
+- **Line-based Rotation**: Automatically rotates logs when they exceed a specified number of lines (optional)
 - **SIGHUP Support**: Immediate rotation when SIGHUP signal is received
 - **Configurable**: Set output file, max size, max lines, and rotation count
 - **Efficient**: Uses buffered I/O for performance